 Loan and credit card payment holidays

 You’ll need to get in touch with your lender, usually by phone, although some will allow you to ask for a payment holiday online.
 Bear in mind that lenders are dealing with large numbers of enquiries, so you may need to be patient.
+It’s also important to remember that interest will continue to build up on the balance you owe, so whilst it might provide some essential breathing space, taking a payment holiday from your loans or credit cards can be one of the more expensive ways of reducing your monthly outgoings.

 If you don’t think you’re going to be able to afford to pay your energy bills over the next few months, contact your energy provider and see if they can defer your payments temporarily.